 Denise Lee Yohn wrote in detail about the rise of Freshii in an article for Forbes.com.
 She described the company as providing fast food for millennials by millennials.
 “While most restaurant brands—actually most businesses in general—work hard to be relevant and compelling to the 83+ million consumers between 16-34 years old who spend approximately $600 billion each year in the U.S, Freshii does it with ease.”

 Freshii founder and CEO Matthew Corrin set out to deliver on the promise of affordable food choices that appeal to the palate of a health-conscious generation.
-Thousands are people lining up to purchase franchises (without Corrin soliciting franchisees), and there’s no doubt that there’s a strong market demand for this kind of culturally conscious, generationally evolved option.
+Thousands are people lining up to purchase franchises (without Corrin soliciting franchisees).
+There’s no doubt that there’s a strong market demand for this kind of culturally conscious, generationally evolved option.
 For established restaurant chains, using crowdsourcing to get millennials involved in developing the next iteration of menu options might pay off very well.
-One thing is for certain, their changing tastes cannot be ignored.
+One thing is for certain, you can’t afford to ignore their changing tastes.

 Youngsters Crave Food Delivery Service

 In another twist on mobilizing the quick service restaurant industry, millennials want their food to come to them.
-They expect their hamburgers, tacos, and smoothies to be brought to their doorstep—and all without a significant increase in cost compared to what they would pay in-store.
+They expect their hamburgers, tacos, and smoothies delivered to their doorstep.
+Plus, they want it all without a significant increase in cost compared to what they would pay in-store.
 Businesses that want to compete for those delivery dollars must find a way to revamp their model.
-However, this is easier said than done for quick-service chains that are used to the drive through, pickup to go, and dine-in models that keep all employees on site.
+However, this is easier said than done for quick-service chains that are used to the drive through, pick up to go, and dine-in models that keep all employees on site.

 One solution to this quandary is to find the right outsourcing partner.
-Businesses that specialize in food delivery are prepared to scale without having you manage issues like liability insurance for company drivers, training, scheduling, and all the other administrative details that are outside your restaurant’s area of expertise.
-Sites like GrubHub and DoorDash even handle the technology side of things, making it possible for customers to place orders through the delivery website.
+Businesses that specialize in food delivery can help you scale easily.
+They can handle liability insurance for company drivers, training, scheduling, and all the other administrative details that are outside your restaurant’s area of expertise.
+Sites like GrubHub and DoorDash even handle the technology side of things.
+They make it possible for customers to place orders through the delivery website.
 That’s a plus if your own tech is a little behind the curve.
-However, it does mean customers are exposed to other options from competing restaurants.
+However, it does mean customers see other options from competing restaurants.
 Making it possible for customers to order for delivery from your own app may help keep them loyal and drive up recurring revenue.

 Millennials Appreciate an Inviting Brand Experience for Customers and Employees

-Matthew at Gourmet Marketing wrote the following about Gen Y workers in an industry that already has a shockingly high rate of turnover.
-“Young job seekers want clear advancement opportunities, lenient work conditions and special treatment.
+Matthew at Gourmet Marketing wrote the following about Gen Y workers in an industry with a shockingly high rate of turnover.
+“Young job seekers want clear advancement opportunities, lenient work conditions, and special treatment.
 The quick service restaurant industry typically requires that staff members work rigid shifts, weekends and even split shifts if needed.
-Millennials tend to be more demanding of their dignity and personal accommodations than other generations, which leads to even higher churn rates.”
-Young fast food employees want a culture they enjoy, causes they believe in, and a clear path for advancement.
+Millennials tend to be more demanding of their dignity and personal accommodations than other generations.
+Therefore, we see even higher churn rates.”
+Young fast food employees want a culture they enjoy.
+They love causes they believe in, and want a clear path for advancement.
 Day to day, they desire flexibility, respect for their personal time, and lots of positive feedback.
-If that sounds like a recipe for disaster, consider this: millennials are an important customer demographic in the quick service restaurant industry and they are very, very into social media.
+If that sounds like a recipe for disaster, consider this.
+Millennials are an important customer demographic in the quick service restaurant industry.
+Also, they are very, very into social media.

-What does that mean for your quick service restaurant industry brand?
-Making a good impression starts at the table (or the drive through) for your job applicants.
+Making a good impression starts at the table (or the drive-through) for your job applicants.
 Millennial customers who love the atmosphere at your restaurant are more likely to want to work there.
 They can pick up on a place that’s fostering enjoyment for everyone.
-On the other hand, if your job applicants and employees dislike your company’s managerial style, everyone is going to know about it.
-When you consider the fact that hundreds of millennials may apply for open positions at your restaurant, it makes sense to ensure that they have a good experience during the application process—even if they don’t get the job.
+However, if your job applicants and employees dislike your company’s managerial style, everyone is going to know about it.
+Hundreds of millennials may apply for open positions at your restaurant.
+Therefore, it makes sense to ensure that they have a good experience during the application process—even if they don’t get the job.